t1/cdi-config/README.md

 ## Config Sources

 The source of your configurations is set with the system property `cdi-config.config-source`.
 This has to be an URI like `http://example.org/my-app.properties`.
-A `file` URI can be relative to the working directory of your web container, e.g. `file:my-app.properties`, or relative to the home directory of the web container's user, e.g. `file:~/.my-app.properties`.
+A `file` URI can be relative to the working directory of your web container, e.g. `file:my-app.properties`, or relative to the home directory of the web container's user, e.g. `file:~/.my-app.properties`. `file` URIs are watched for changes, i.e. if the file changes, all configuration points are updated to the new value (but see Thread Safety below).

 The default configuration source URI is `classpath:configuration.properties`.
 The `classpath` scheme can be used to load a file from the current class loader, i.e. in your war/jar/whatever.

 Configs can also be set with system properties.
 They overwrite all other configurations.
 If a system property is changed, the configuration points will be updated (but you can't start or stop overwriting).
-The same is true for environment variables, which is useful e.g. for Jenkins jobs.
+Also environment variables can be used to configure, which is useful e.g. for Jenkins jobs.
 System properties overwrite environment variables.

-If you want to implement your own config source, you can use the `java` scheme and the fully qualified name of a class implementing the `com.github.t1.config.ConfigSource` interface.
+If you want to implement your own config source, you can use the `java` scheme and the fully qualified name of a class implementing the `com.github.t1.config.ConfigSource` interface, e.g. `java:com.example.MyConfigSource`.

 Properties that start with `*import*` will be used as additional URIs to load more configuration.

-`file` URIs are watched for changes.
-As soon as the file changes, all changed configuration points are updated to the new value.
+## Thread Safety

+Setting values in a multi threaded environment can be dangerous, and really strange things can happen.
+Not only that a value changes between two accesses, other, really nasty things like partial updates can happen, e.g., on some processor architectures it may happen that one half of a long is updated while the other half still is the old value.

+To prevent these issues, config fields that are accessed by multiple threads should be marked as `volatile` or packaged into an `AtomicReference`, if their config source is updated.

 ## Reserved For Future Use